-For further information on the curriculum this Autumn term, please take a look at the parent curriculum leaflet below.
+For further information on the curriculum this Summer term, please take a look at the parent curriculum leaflet below.

 Children are allowed to bring in a piece of fresh or dried fruit to eat at break time.

 If you bring in a packed lunch, please ensure it does not include products containing nuts, fizzy drinks or sweets; you may bring a small packet of crisps or a small chocolate-covered biscuit.